wiktor-k/ssh-sig/README.md

 assertEquals(valid, true, "signature is valid");
 ```

 Signatures can also be parsed before verification.
-Since signatures contain
+As signatures contain public
-public keys it's also possible to export the public key in the SSH format:
+keys it is also possible to export the public key in the SSH format:

 ```typescript
 import { assertEquals } from "https://deno.land/std@0.217.0/assert/mod.ts";